-38) Other than GPA, what data/evidence is used to determine whether students have achieved the stated outcomes for the Core requirement?
-(What evidence and analytical approaches do you use to assess which of the student learning outcomes have been achieved more or less well?)
+19) Other than GPA, wheat data/evidence is used to determine whether graduates have achieved the stated outcomes for the degree?
+(What evidence and analytical approaches do you use to assess which of the student learning outcomes are being achieved more or less well?

 Successful completion of this course requires a midterm, a final exam, consistent participation in class discussions, and a class presentation.
-The class exams target students' learning outcomes in regard to factual comprehension and analytical thinking.
-The exams are grated comparatively, major errors are discussed in class, and then students are asked to analyze and correct their own work.
-Student participation in class discussions, based on previously delivered questions, brings consistent evidence for their learning outcome as well.
+The exams target students' learning outcomes in regard to factual comprehension and analytical thinking.
+Major errors are discussed in class, and then students are asked to analyze and correct their own work.
+Student prepare pre-circulated questions and participate in class discussions, which are designed to measure their learning outcome.
 Another source of students learning outcome is the individual research, development, and presentation on a topic related to the syllabus.

-39) Who interprets the evidence?
+20) Who interprets the evidence?
 What is the process?
 (Who in the department is responsible for interpreting the data and making recommendations for curriculum or assignment changes if appropriate?
 When does this occur?)